My Plans With The Atmos Summit Card (2026)

 TLDR:

-For example, with 100,000 Alaska points, you can get a business class flight to Europe!
+For example, with those 80,000 Atmos points, you can get a business class flight to Europe from the West Coast!

-Every card anniversary, you receive a 25,000-point Global Companion Award (GCA) that takes up to 25,000 points off a companion's award ticket when you book via Atmos Rewards.
+Every card anniversary, you receive a 25,000-point Global Companion Award (GCA) that saves up to 25,000 points off a companion's award ticket when you book via Atmos Rewards.

 If you spend $60,000 in a card anniversary year on the card, you will also earn the coveted 100k GCA.
 This can get you up to 100,000 points off an award ticket when traveling with another guest on the same itinerary booked via AlaskaAir.com.